All Hail King

 Rolex uses only the best materials in the world.
 Not only that, but they went as far as building their own foundry.
 Here they make their own patented metal alloys and precious metals, including three types of gold and their famous 904L stainless steel, which is aerospace grade level of durability.
 They have a laboratory filled with world-class experts in materials engineering, friction, lubrication, wear, chemistry and physics.
 Oh, and Rolex employs two Nobel Prize winners in their team.

 Rolex quality control goes to an extreme.
 They are fully vertically integrated, making all their components in-house and put to the highest standards.
 Their waterproof test places watches into pressurized tanks that simulate the guaranteed depth rating of every model with an additional 10% margin for regular watches and 25% for dive watches.
 The 24-hour accuracy test photographs watches and exactly 24 hours later it’s photographed again, if the images are not microscopically aligned, they’re sent back for revision.
 They invented a machine that opens and closes the bracelet clasp 1000 times per minute.
 The finishing phase, which includes polishing of the case, is done 100% by hand.
-They have a proprietary machine that tests diamonds and stones to make sure they’re up to their standard and aren’t fake.
+They have a proprietary machine that tests diamonds and stones to make sure they’re up to their standard and aren’t fake6.
 They also have machines to test their own machines.
 Is that obsessive enough?

 Rolex consistently pushes the boundaries of innovation.
 After making a pretty good dive watch with the introduction of the Submariner in 1953, Rolex didn’t stop.
 An average scuba diver rarely goes below 100 feet, while the first Submariner was good for 300 feet (100 meters) of depth.
 Rolex doubled, then tripled the depth rating in the subsequent models.

 In the 1960’s they partnered with the U.S. Navy and the French exploration company COMEX, to develop professional watches exclusively for deep-sea exploration.
 But they ran into a problem.
-To reach extreme depths, divers spend days in an underwater chamber that is pressurized using a mixture of oxygen and helium for breathing.
+To reach extreme depths, divers spend days in an underwater chamber that is pressurized using a mixture of oxygen and helium for breathing7.
 Helium, for those that flunked chemistry class, is the smallest element in the periodic table.
 This meant that the gas was able to enter the watch through the edge between the crystal and the bezel.
-During the decompression stage as the divers ascended back, the outside pressure decreased and the high pressure helium inside the watch made the crystal pop off like a champagne cork.
+During the decompression stage8 as the divers ascended back, the outside pressure decreased and the high pressure helium inside the watch made the crystal pop off like a champagne cork.

 While other watchmakers struggled to solve this, Rolex devised a simple solution: create a unidirectional valve that would operate only when the pressure outside was lower than inside the chamber, thus the helium gas could automatically escape during the decompression stage.
 They called it the Helium Escape Valve.

 Things didn’t stop there though.
 Rolex kept pushing the depth rating, quite literally to the limit.
 The Deepsea Challenge was introduced last year and has a maximum depth rating of 36,090 feet (11,000 meters), or equivalent to the deepest point in the ocean, the Mariana Trench.
 To put into perspective the pressure at these depths, it's 16,000 pounds per square inch or 1000X the atmospheric pressure at sea-level.
-In fact, the watch accompanied James Cameron on his expedition there, hanging right outside the submarine.
+In fact, the watch accompanied James Cameron on his expedition there, hanging right outside the submarine9.
 There’s literally nowhere deeper you could take the watch (at least on this planet).

 The result of this obsession with quality is a simple yet powerful promise that consumers can trust: anyone buying a Rolex knows that the watch will be working perfectly fine decades from now, when they decide to pass it on to their child.